Laura Booth – Director, Equal Justice Coalition

 Tricia joined MLAC as the Support & Training Specialist in April 2009.
 Her main responsibilities are user support and training as well as overseeing the Help Desk for MLAC and MLAC-funded legal aid programs.
 Prior to MLAC Tricia worked at the Boston law firm of Choate, Hall & Stewart.
 She received a bachelor’s degree in business administration from the University of Massachusetts, Boston.

-Donna joined MLAC in 1995 and served as Communications Director until 2006, when she became Director of Policy Analysis.
-In this role, Donna is responsible for overseeing all MLAC research and data analysis, with a particular focus on demonstrating the economic benefit of legal assistance to low-income people and to the Commonwealth.
-She also provides oversight to the Domestic Violence Legal Assistance Project, the Disability Benefits Project and the Medicare Advocacy Project.
+After many years in the position of Director of Policy Analysis, Donna is currently providing training and assistance to the new Director of Policy Analysis as he develops familiarity with MLAC’s various data analysis products, including charts and graphs for use in program monitoring and an annual report demonstrating the economic benefit of legal assistance to low-income people and to the Commonwealth.
+She also continues to manage reporting for the HomeCorps eviction defense project and provide oversight to the Disability Benefits and Medicare Advocacy projects.
 Donna received her bachelor’s degree in mathematics from The George Washington University.
 Her varied career path includes stints as: a computer programmer for the U.S. General Accounting Office in the days of punch cards; a dress designer/shop owner; a machinist at General Electric; a machine shop teacher at Cambridge Rindge and Latin High School; and a writer and editor of the Massachusetts Human Services Coalition’s publication State House Watch.

 Patricia Swansey – Program Director